mariamelmawardy/digital-transformation-agility-analysis/README.md

 Overview

 This project analyzes the relationship between digital transformation and business agility using real survey data.
-The goal is to understand how digital tools, systems, and practices affect an organization’s ability to respond quickly to changes.
+The goal is to understand how digital tools, systems, and practices affect an organization’s ability to respond quickly and effectively to changes.

 🔹 Dataset